Sunday, 24 July 2022

 Golden temple / Harimandir Sahib / Darbar Sahib / Suvaran Mandir, Amritsar, Punjab.
 India.

 The visit to this Golden Temple, a prominent spiritual site in Sikhism at Amritsar in Punjab state was a part of AMARNATH JI yatra on 05th July 2014.
-This was a continuation Yatra to Kailash and Chardham ( Yamunothri, Gangothri, Badrinath and Kedarnath ), with the same Group, but with a change of Travel agency.
+This was a continuation of Yatra to Kailash and Chardham (Yamunothri, Gangotri, Badrinath, and Kedarnath), with the same Group, but with a change of Travel agency.
 The main itinerary in this Amarnath yatra includes Shiv Khori Cave, Shri Vaishno Devi Cave, Mata Kheer Bhawani Temple, Amritsar, Wagah border and Shri Raghunath Temple Jammu.

 Golden temple in the center of Amrit tank

-The Harmandir Sahib or the Amritsar Golden temple is considered as a holiest place for Sikhs.
+The Harmandir Sahib or the Amritsar Golden Temple is considered the holiest place for Sikhs.
 The holiest text of Sikhism, the Guru Granth Sahib is always recited in this Harmandir Sahib.
-At the second floor all the Sikhs used to read the holiest text of Guru Granth Sahib.
+On the second floor all the Sikhs used to read the most sacred text of Guru Granth Sahib.

 ARCHITECTURE

 The Golden Temple also known as Sri Harmandir Sahib or Sri Darbar Sahib at Amritsar, has a unique architecture.
 Built at a level lower than the surrounding ground level.
-The 4 entrances around the Sarovar ( Parikrama ) joins at one point from where a path leads to Harmandir Sahib.
-The Harmandir Sahib was built on a 67 ft square platform, in the centre the temple was constructed 40.5 ft square.
+The 4 entrances around the Sarovar ( Parikrama ) join at one point from where a path leads to Harmandir Sahib.
+The Harmandir Sahib was built on a 67 ft square platform, in the center the temple was constructed 40.5 ft square.
 The door frame of the arch is about 10 ft in height and 8 ft 6 inches in breadth.
 The door panes are decorated with artistic style.
-It opens on to the causeway or bridge that leads to the main building.
-The bridge measures 202 feet length and 21 feet wide, connects 13 feet wide parikrama / pradakshina / Circumambulatory path with main temple / building Harmandir Sahib.
-The only one gate served as entrance and exit.
-It runs round the main shrine and it leads to the “Har Ki Paure ( steps of God )”.
-On the first floor of Har Ki Paure”, there is continuous reading of Guru Granth Sahib.
+It opens onto the causeway or bridge that leads to the main building.
+The bridge measures 202 feet in length and 21 feet wide and connects 13 13-foot wide parikrama / pradakshina / Circumambulatory path with the main temple / building Harmandir Sahib.
+The only gate served as an entrance and exit.
+It runs around the main shrine and leads to the “Har Ki Paure ( steps of God )”.
+On the first floor of Har Ki Paure”, there is a continuous reading of Guru Granth Sahib.

 Causeway

-The Harmandir building is of 3 stored one.
-The front, which faces the bridge, is decorated with repeated cusped arches and the roof of the first floor is at the height of the 26 feet and 9 inches.
-At the top of the first floor 4 feet high parapet wall rises on all the 4 sides which has also four ‘Mamtees’ / a mandapa with a small kalash on the top supported by 4 pillars on the four corners and exactly on the top of the central hall of the main sanctum Sanctorum rises the third story.
-It is a small square room and have three gates.
+The Harmandir building is 3 storeyed.
+The front, which faces the bridge, is decorated with repeated cusped arches and the roof of the first floor is at the height of 26 feet and 9 inches.
+At the top of the first floor, 4 feet high parapet wall rises on all 4 sides which has also four ‘Mamtees’ / a mandapa with a small kalash on the top supported by 4 pillars on the four corners and exactly on the top of the central hall of the main sanctum Sanctorum rises the third story.
+It is a small square room and has three gates.
 A regular recitation of Guru Granth Sahib is also held there.

-Second floor of Golden temple, the central dome
+On the second floor of the Golden Temple, the central dome

-On the top of this room stands the low fluted ‘Gumbaz’ / dome, having lotus petal motif in relief at the base inverted lotus at the top which supports the "Kalash" having a beautiful "Chhatri" at the end.
+On the top of this room stands the low-fluted ‘Gumbaz’ / dome, having a lotus petal motif in relief at the base inverted lotus at the top which supports the "Kalash" having a beautiful "Chhatri" at the end.

-The architecture is the combination of Hindu and Muslim construction work and is considered as a best Sikh architecture.
-This created an independent Sikh School of architecture in the History of architecture world.
+The architecture is a combination of Hindu and Muslim construction work and is considered the best Sikh architecture.
+This created an independent Sikh School of Architecture in the History of architecture world.

-Mural - old paintings on the ceiling - stair way to second floor
+Mural - old paintings on the ceiling - stairway to the second floor

 ( PC - Web Site )